25% Off All Superblends >

 It is from our new Premium Loose Flavoured Tea & Infusion Collection which you can find available to buy exclusively through the Twinings Loose Tea Shop.

-Is This A Single Origin?
+Is This a Single Origin?

 This is opposed to a single origin tea we usually feature in the club, either because they are fine and rare, unique or just handmade and very interesting.
 A single origin could be for example, a Lapsang Souchong tea or a Darjeeling, the latter named after the area in India is it grown.